tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 fully executes the resulting prepared proposal as though it was the decided block.
 The results of the block execution are used as follows:

-* the Application keeps the events generated and provides them if `FinalizeBlock` is finally called on this prepared proposal.
+* The block execution may generate a set of events.
+The Application should store these events and return them back to Tendermint during the `FinalizeBlock` call if the block is finally decided.
-* the merkle root resulting from executing the prepared proposal is provided in `ResponsePrepareProposal` and thus refers to the **current block**.
+* The Merkle root resulting from executing the prepared proposal is provided in `ResponsePrepareProposal` and thus refers to the **current block**.
 Tendermint will use it in the prepared proposal's header.
 * likewise, the transaction results from executing the prepared proposal are provided in `ResponsePrepareProposal` and refer to the transactions in the **current block**.
 Tendermint will use them to calculate the results hash in the prepared proposal's header.
-* the consensus parameter updates and validator updates are also provided in `ResponsePrepareProposal` and reflect the result of the prepared proposal's execution.
+* The consensus parameter updates and validator updates are also provided in `ResponsePrepareProposal` and reflect the result of the prepared proposal's execution.
 They come into force in height H+1 (as opposed to the H+2 rule in next-block execution model).